- Code ASIA2031

-- Areas of interest Non Language Asian Studies, Political Sciences
+- Areas of interest Non Language Asian Studies, Policy Studies, Political Sciences, Asian Studies

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.